NMangera/Udacity_DataAnalysis_Nanodegree/Data_Visualisation/README.md

 # Communicate Data Findings

 The final project focuses on the visualization of data.
-Topics covered include chart junk, use of color, data/ink ratio, the lie factor, and other encodings.
+Topics include chart junk, use of color, data/ink ratio, the lie factor, and other encodings.

  **A. Determine Objectives**